 - The encryption key is protected by an encryption passphrase that you must know to access the encrypted data.
-The Data Transfer Utility securely fetches a provided encryption passphrase from Oracle Cloud Infrastructure and registers that passphrase on the transfer appliance.
+The system securely fetches a provided encryption passphrase from Oracle Cloud Infrastructure and registers that passphrase on the transfer appliance.

 - All data is encrypted as the data is copied to an Oracle transfer appliance.

-- For additional security, you can also encrypt your own data with you own encryption keys.
+- For more security, you can also encrypt your own data with your own encryption keys.
 Before copying your data to the transfer appliance, you can encrypt your data with a tool and encryption key of your choosing.
 After the data has been uploaded, you would need to use the same tool and encryption key to access the data.

-- All network communication between the Data Transfer Utility and Oracle Cloud Infrastructure is encrypted in-transit using Transport Layer Security (TLS).
+- All network communication between your appliance-based data transfer environment and Oracle Cloud Infrastructure is encrypted in-transit using Transport Layer Security (TLS).

-After copying your data to a transfer appliance, the Data Transfer Utility generates a manifest file.
+After copying your data to a transfer appliance, the data transfer system generates a manifest file.
 The manifest contains an index of all of the copied files and generated data integrity hashes.
-The Data Transfer Utility also encrypts and copies the
+The The system also encrypts and copies the

 config_upload_userconfiguration file to the transfer appliance.
 This configuration file describes the temporary IAM data transfer upload user.
 Oracle uses the credentials and entries defined in the